enkidevs/reduck/README.md

 By adding these to your redux middlewares, you can easily define async server calls as well the reducer cases that should be called when the request returns data or gets rejected.

 We define the server call by using a `meta.promise` key in our action creator.
 We then define `resolve()` and `reject()` reducer cases.
-Given the example above, an `FETCH_TODOS` action that would be used to get a user's stored Todos from the server would look like this:
+Given the example above, a `FETCH_TODOS` action to get the user's stored Todos from the server would look like this:

 *ducks/todos.js*
 ```js